Skip Navigation

 Arrival: SA upper school students walk into a physically healthy and socially supportive space appropriate for academic engagement.
 Embedded in Downtown Salisbury, the world is at students’ fingertips.
 From art galleries to college science labs, “real world” resources come from experiences throughout the community.

 Elective: Today, the class is walking out the back door to Lee Steet theatre, where the class has been meeting for the past two weeks to learn about set design.
-Today, the students will be working alongside the theatre volunteers to build a set piece for an upcoming show.
+Students will be working alongside the theatre volunteers to build a set piece for an upcoming show.
 It will be fun to see their own hard work come to life on the stage when the whole school comes back for the performance in a few short weeks.

 Compass: Some peers, who have been off campus in the morning taking courses as Catawba, are back for Compass.
 Today, the class is reading a short excerpt about perspective and empathy.
 The discussion includes references to the target audience from the essays from earlier in the day.
 Another classmate points out how the perspective of the audience matters in the theatre as well.
 It’s interesting to think about how the work from each class fits together and even how each SA student’s perspective is unique and important in the school community.